mattdavida/LiesofP-UltimateAccess/README.md

 - **Use pocket watch first** - teleportation requires stargazer activation
 - **DLC access requires save/reload** after NG+ manipulation
 - Some bosses have specific unlock requirements (noted in warnings)
+- **Hooks require mod refresh** after game start for proper initialization

 ## 🤝 Contributing

 This project demonstrates professional Lua development practices and UE4SS integration techniques.
-Feel free to study the code for educational purposes.
+The external debugging system allows for real-time development and testing.

 ## 📜 License

 This project is shared freely for educational and personal use.
 The code serves as a demonstration of game modding techniques and Lua scripting capabilities.

+**Dependencies:**
+- **LuaSocket**: MIT License (Diego Nehab and contributors)
+- **dkjson**: MIT License (David Kolf)

 ---